Angel-ML/angel/docs/design/psf_update_en.md

 	* Return value: none

 * **Copy**
-	* Purpose: copy a row to another row
+	* Purpose: copy each element of a row to the corresponding element of another row
 	* Parameters: matrix id, `from` row id, `to` row id
 	* Return value: none

 * **Div**
 	* Purpose: assign the element-wise quotient between two rows to another row
 	* Parameters: matrix id, first `from` row id, second `from` row id, `to` row id